Two-body nonleptonic decays of $\Omega_{b}\rightarrow \Omega_{c}$ beyond tree level: Introduction

 In Fig.\ref{penguin}, the penguin diagrams relevant to these decays are shown; they can hadronize into $ D^{(*)}$ and $ D_s^{(*)}$ mesons.
 Consequently, their occurrence probability is lower than that of tree-level topologies, and they do not significantly modify the total decay rate.
 Nevertheless, they can generate additional complex phases that participate in amplitude interference and therefore play a crucial role in the size of CP violation.
 Theoretical analyses of non-leptonic decays rely on factorization theorems, which constitute fundamental tools within perturbative QCD frameworks.
 These theorems separate physics across different energy scales, distinguishing perturbatively computable short-distance interactions from non-perturbative long-distance effects.
 The factorization theorem extends the Euclidean operator product expansion to time-like kinematics, with rigorous proofs derived from perturbative QCD through Feynman diagram analysis in the Collins-Soper-Sterman formalism \cite{Catani:1989ne,Collins:1981uk,Collins:1984kg}.
 Heavy quark masses further suppress strong interaction effects through systematic expansions in heavy quark effective theory.
 Naive factorization was initially applied to B-meson decays and later generalized to heavy-baryon systems.
-While naive factorization performs well for color-allowed, tree-dominated processes, it fails to adequately describe color-suppressed or penguin-dominated channels.
-In such cases, nonfactorizable QCD corrections, arising from interactions between the emitted hadron and the recoiling system, become essential.
-The general factorization formula for separating the hadronic matrix element is given as follows \cite{Lu:2009cm,Beneke:2006thn}:
+Naive factorization assumes that the hadronic matrix element of a four-quark operator can be written as the product of two single-hadron matrix elements, neglecting nonfactorizable effects such as hard-gluon exchange and spectator interactions.
+In this study, we employ the naive factorization approach, which enables a comprehensive calculation of all topologies relevant to these decays.
+Form factors have been calculated using the QCD Sum Rules (QCDSR) method, which is one of the powerful and predictive models in the non-perturbative regime of QCD.
+This method has provided good predictions and results comparable to experiments so far, making it a reliable non-perturbative approach for studying hadronic decays.